1. To celebrate that,

 and 'good will' are said to have some historic connection with the general time of the

-the shortest day of our year, it’s an opportunity to explain to curious kids
+But technically speaking, December 21st is fundamentally about science.
+With the shortest daylight of our year, it’s an opportunity to explain to curious kids

-what the sun does and how the tilt of the Earth’s axis works.
-Our solstice is a
+what the sun does and how the tilt of the Earth’s axis works ... and how temperate ecosystems mostly take a break and "turn off" during with winter.
+The solstice is a

 day when religion and science can relax together.